 that defines the default service.

-dispatch: # Default module serves the typical web resources and all static resources. - url: "*/favicon.ico" module: default # Default module serves simple hostname request. - url: "simple-sample.appspot.com/" module: default # Send all mobile traffic to the mobile frontend. - url: "*/mobile/*" module: mobile-frontend # Send all work to the one static backend. - url: "*/work/*" module: static-backend
+dispatch: # Default service serves the typical web resources and all static resources. - url: "*/favicon.ico" service: default # Default service serves simple hostname request. - url: "simple-sample.appspot.com/" service: default # Send all mobile traffic to the mobile frontend. - url: "*/mobile/*" service: mobile-frontend # Send all work to the one static backend. - url: "*/work/*" service: static-backend